Machine-learning regression methods for American-style path-dependent contracts

-Table~\ref{tab:afs_prices} displays the results.
+Tables~\ref{tab:afs_prices} and~\ref{tab:axs_prices} display the results.
 For signatures methods there are relevant gains in the effectiveness if we truncate the signature at order five instead of order two or three.
-Nonetheless, results obtained with the risk factor set $\risk{4}$ are higher than those of $\risk{3}$, which indicates that the entire path in input allows to increase the effectiveness of the pricing algorithm, especially for large sizes.
-Although the algorithms are quite demanding in computational time.
 However, similarly to what happens with the R-RNNs, the results obtained with the R-FFNN and polynomials with risk-factor set $\risk{2}$ are higher.

-In Table~\ref{tab:sigdim} we report the number of basis functions calculated for different values of $D$, the degree of the truncated signature.